-Reskilling: One many have a thorough knowledge of a specific technology but to be a leader in the area, one should become a true expert in translating business strategies into high impact technological solutions.
+One many have a thorough knowledge of a specific technology but to be a leader in the area, one should become a true expert in translating business strategies into high impact technological solutions.
 Reskilling helps individuals sharpen their business acumen and analytic skills.
-A lot of leaders in the industry became obsolete after a certain period of time because they did not bother to reskill.
-Reskilling is key to growth in the IT industry.
-It helps one transform technology to meet new business priorities, which is finally what every IT company is looking for.
-Leadership positions are no longer the sole proprietorship of the MBAs.
-When you get into the habit of reskilling at regular intervals, you are most likely going to land yourself in a leadership position!

-Expert skilling: While cross skilling is spreading your skillset breadth wise, expert skilling is going in deep.
-Getting hands-on experience in technology while solving real-world problems under the guidance of industry experts can be very different from just learning the technical know-how on the surface.
+While cross skilling is the spreading of skillset breadth wise, expert skilling is going in deep.
+Getting hands-on experience in technology while solving real-world problems under the guidance of industry experts has been the standard way of learning.
 A thorough expert means a project well taken care of.
-An expert at a technology is seen as an asset to the company.
-Let the job chase you instead.
-Be that expert!
+Experts at a technology is seen as an asset to organisations.

-The scaling in companies is another issue – whether its down scaling or up-scaling, an individual who is cross-skilled, upskilled, expert skilled or reskilled is bound to be a winner!
-IIHT is well equipped to offer all four, take your pick!
+The scaling in companies is another issue – whether its down scaling or up-scaling, an individual who is cross-skilled, upskilled, expert skilled or reskilled is expected to thrive!